 Collaborative projects with defined roles limit AI misuse.
 When four students each take responsibility for different aspects of a group presentation, individual accountability increases.
 Each student must demonstrate their contribution.

 Establish clear AI use policies that distinguish between acceptable and unacceptable applications.
-Acceptable use might include brainstorming ideas, checking grammar, or generating practice questions.
+Acceptable use might include brainstorming ideas, checking grammar, or generating practise questions.
 Unacceptable use might include submitting AI-generated work as original, using AI to complete graded assessments, or bypassing assigned reading.

 Communicate these boundaries explicitly.
 Don't assume students understand the ethical line.
 Model appropriate AI use.
 Show students how you use AI for planning but not for assessment design.
 Discuss why some tasks benefit from AI assistance while others require independent thinking.